Copa Argentina: Second edition: 1970

 Apart from teams that had got the Copa Libertadores eligibility, namely Boca Juniors and River Plate, the champions and runners-up of Nacional 1969, and Estudiantes (LP), who won the Copa Libertadores 1969, all clubs in the Primera División Argentina participated this competition.
 The champions of Primera B, Ferro, also took part in the tournament, along with 13 top clubs from regional leagues.

 Copa Argentina 1970 never finished.
 32 teams played the competition and San Lorenzo and Vélez Sársfield entered the final.
 The tournament had been lasting for a long period in that year.
 Starting in March 1970, the first leg of the final was played in March 1971.
 At that time, the Copa Ganadores de Copa, which the winner of Copa Argentina would be qualifying for, had already started.
 Moreover, as Huracán Buceo and Deportes Concepción, the two other team in the same group with the Argentine representative in the Copa Ganadores de Copa, had not confirmed their participation, so the organizer announced the Copa Ganadores de Copa would become a friendly tournament.
-Therefore, after the first leg of the Copa Argentina final was held, which the teams drew 2-2, the second leg was never played.
+Therefore, after the first leg of the Copa Argentina final was held, which the teams drew 2–2, the second leg was never played.
 No Argentine teams participated in the Copa Ganadores de Copa 1971.

 Relaunch

-The reschedule of the Copa Argentina –officialized in 2011– included 186 teams of 7 divisions of the Argentine football league system in a knock-out system competition.
+The rescheduling of the Copa Argentina, officialized in 2011, included 186 teams of 7 divisions of the Argentine football league system in a knock-out system competition.
 All the matches were disputed in neutral locations.
 The teams of the first division were included in rounds of 32.
 The champion of the tournament qualified for the next edition of Copa Sudamericana.

 For the relaunching of the tournament, a new trophy was designed.
 The cup, made of aluminium, was manufactured at the Norberto Ambrosetti factory of Lobos, Buenos Aires.

 The 2012 final between Boca and Racing was scheduled many times due to fixture congestion.
 The match was finally played on August 8, 2012, at the Estadio del Bicentenario in San Juan.
-Boca Juniors won its second trophy after defeating Racing Club by 2-1.
+Boca Juniors won its second trophy after defeating Racing by 2–1.

 The 2012–13 Copa Argentina was scheduled to begin October 23, 2012 in a new two-phase knock-out competition.
 Arsenal defeated San Lorenzo and won its first trophy of this competition.